Mainly fair weather will prevail

 WEATHER FORECAST FOR SEA AREAS AROUND THE ISLAND

-Mainly fair weather will prevail over the sea areas around the island.
-Winds will be South-westerly or variable in direction in the sea areas around the island.
-Wind speed will be 25-35 kmph in the sea area off the coast extending from Puttalam to Kankasanturai via Mannar and wind speed will be 10-20 kmph in the other sea areas around the island
+Showers or thundershowers may occur at a few places in the sea area from Puttalam to Matara via Colombo and Galle, particularly in the evening or night.
+Mainly fair weather will prevail over other sea areas around the island.
+Winds will be variable in direction and wind speed will be 10-20 kmph in the sea area around the island.

 WEATHER FORECAST FOR NEXT 36 HOURS